Magnificent Diego Rivera Murals in Mexico City and Breakfast!

 The contrast of Russian communism with Western democracy is bleak.
 The mural contrasts gas masks and bayonets with a Russian May Day worker’s celebration.
 There is Soviet diversity and inclusion contrasted to New York elitism and unemployment.
 Diego blamed the first world war on capitalism.
 Interestingly, Diego spent the entirety of the great war in Europe and even lost a child to cold and hunger that ravaged the continent during the protracted conflict.

 Diego believed that capitalist speculation was to blame for the great depression and that only communism could save the world.
 I find it ironic that when Diego painted Leon Trotsky in this mural in 1934, Trotsky had already been exiled from the Soviet Union for years and would arrive in Mexico a refugee three years later.
-That bolshevik experiment was turning out to be a disaster under Stalin.
+That bolshevik experiment turned out to be a disaster under Stalin.

-The mural is very moving especially considering the context of scientific discovery of the day.
+The mural is very moving, especially considering the context of scientific discovery of the day.
 It is even more clear in 2019 that the impact that the human race has had on the planet is the consequence of some poor decisions.
 Diego was well aware of the brewing trouble in Europe and saw the conflict as a man-made problem.

 Mexico’s Palacio de Bellas Artes is a national treasure and the murals by José Clemente Orozco and David Alfaro Siqueiros are really special.
 There is another small Diego Rivera mural called Carnaval de la Vida Mexicana.
 The mural is painted on small fresco panels that can be moved around.
 I regret not taking the tour to get the whole story on this mural.